 USC staff and faculty work closely with program participants as they complete their undergraduate requirements and encourage them to enroll in graduate programs.
 All academic disciplines are eligible, including the arts and humanities, social science, natural science, engineering, public health, and business.
 The program tracks students’ progress all through their undergraduate years until the successful completion of advanced degrees.
 The goal is to increase the attainment of graduate-level degrees, specifically Ph.D. degrees and other doctorates.
 The program aims to diversify the student bodies at the graduate-level and the professoriate ranks.

-In summary, the Research Gateway Scholars Program provides following services: opportunities for research or other scholarly activities; summer internships; workshops and seminars designed to prepare students for graduate-level study, specifically the doctorate; academic tutoring; academic counseling; and advising designed to assist students with securing graduate-level admission and financial assistance.
-Furthermore, the program may provide the following: counseling services designed to improve the financial and economic literacy of students; mentoring programs involving faculty members and graduate students; and exposing students to cultural events and academic programs not usually available to disadvantaged populations.
+In summary, the Research Gateway Scholars Program provides following services: opportunities for research and other scholarly activities; workshops and seminars designed to prepare students for graduate-level study, specifically the doctorate; and advising designed to assist students with securing graduate-level admission and financial assistance.
+Furthermore, the program may provide the following: mentoring programs involving faculty members and graduate students; and exposing students to cultural events and academic programs not usually available to disadvantaged populations.

 At USC, each Research Gateway Scholar is recognized upon their selection for the program and at the time they graduate from the university.
-While in the program, every Scholar is awarded a $2,800 stipend to support a full-time research agenda throughout the summer while working in collaboration with a USC faculty mentor.
-Additionally, Scholars are eligible for program-sponsored summer housing through their scholarship, with a value up to $2000.
-In short, USC Research Gateway Scholars Program is a year-round rigorous program that provides meaningful academic experiences and important financial resources.
+While in the program, every Gateway Scholar is awarded a $2,800 stipend to support a full-time research agenda throughout the summer while working in collaboration with a USC faculty mentor.
+Additionally, Research Gateway Scholars are eligible for program-sponsored summer housing through their scholarship, with a value up to $2000.
+In short, the USC Research Gateway Scholars Program is a year-round rigorous program that provides students with meaningful academic experiences and important financial resources.